Need car parts? Select your vehicle

 • Connect one meter lead to one of the fuse’s terminals.
 Connect the other meter lead to the other fuse terminal.

-• If your meter reads out of limits, the fuse is bad and needs to be replaced.
+• If your meter reads out of limits, the fuse is bad and needs replacement.
 A reading of anything other than out of limits (OL) indicates the fuse is intact.

 The video below demonstrates testing an alternator fuse with a DMM: